DataDog/integrations-extras/pliant/README.md

 ### Installation

-Create one or more workflows that you would like to trigger from a Datadog notification
+Create one or more workflows that you would like to trigger from a Datadog notification.

 ### Configuration